 He played a huge role in the first blood plasma projects and big blood banks during the Second World War.
 As one of the most prominent doctors in history, he also invented bloodmobiles.
-These are special refrigerated trucks that are still used to transport blood to hospitals and such.
+These are special refrigerated trucks are still used to transport blood to hospitals.

-Charles Drew actually created all of these helpful inventions even when blood donations were separated based on race.
+Charles Drew actually created all of these helpful inventions even when blood donations.
 He eventually resigned from the American Red Cross when they refused to amend this policy.
 It wasn’t until 1950 that the policy was amended to be inclusive of race.

 8. Marian R. Croak